khanhnhqdev/Recommend_system/Readme.md

 ## III.
 Evaluation:
 The system is evaluated by three criteria: RMSE, MAP(mean average precision) and NDCG(normalized discounted cumulative gain).
-ll the results are recorded in output.txt file.
+All the results are recorded in output.txt file.
 ## IV.
 Code:
 To run code:
 ```